ardaergin/VBL/markdown_files/overview-on-conducting-a-study.md

 # Conduct a study as a researcher

 Setting up your study in the VBL student pool is easier than you think!
-Just follow the steps below.

-Request a researcher account by emailing us at [vbl@vu.nl](mailto:vbl@vu.nl) with your (1) first name, (2) last name, (3) VUnet ID, and (4) VU email address.
+First, request a researcher account by emailing us at [vbl@vu.nl](mailto:vbl@vu.nl) with your (1) first name, (2) last name, (3) VUnet ID, and (4) VU email address.
+Once we create an account for you, just follow the steps below.

 <br>